ChrisNguyenT/Good-Readme/Develop/README.md

   - [Testing](#testing)
   - [Questions?](#questions)
   ## Description:
-  This application generates a README file based on the user's input.
+  This application generates a professional README based on the user's input.
   ## Installation:
-  'npm install' and 'node index.js' in the appropriate file directory.
+  Run 'npm install' and then 'node index.js' in the appropriate file directory.
   ## Usage:
-  The application will prompt the user with command line questions and then generates a README file based on those responses.
+  Download the repository and then follow the installation instructions to generate your README file.
   ## License:

   Copyright © Thang Nguyen.
 All rights reserved.